ignisign/ignisign-node/doc/bare-signature.md

 The Bare Signature feature is available from the `version 4` of the Ignisign platform.

-to create an account that with this version, you need to create it on the console v4 of the Ignisign platform.
+To create an account that with this version, you need to create it on the console v4 of the Ignisign platform.
 The URL of the console v4 is : https://console.v4.ignisign.io

+If you have an existing account, you can migrate any organization to the IgniSign V4 inside the console.

 ## SDK and Example